acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

   text-align: center;
   color: red;
 }
-here ì#paraî is the selector.
+here ‚Äú#para‚Äù is the selector.

 CSS class Selector
 This selects the HTML element of specific class.